Frequently asked questions

 Isn’t tackling slavery just about arresting and prosecuting the perpetrators?

-Slavery is a very complex problem with root causes in poverty, discrimination and the lack of rule of law.
-When people are desperate to find an income they are vulnerable to being exploited, for example by accepting a job overseas and then being forced to work for little or no money in conditions they didn’t agree to, or by borrowing money and working to repay but without any control over the conditions or the debt.
+Slavery is a very complex problem with root causes of poverty, discrimination, and the lack of rule of law.
+When people are desperate to find an income and provide for themselves and their families, they may be at greater risk of being exploited.
+This may include accepting a job overseas and then being forced to work for little or no money in conditions they didn’t agree to, or by borrowing money and working to repay but without any control over the conditions or the debt.

 If there are conditions perpetuating slavery, simply arresting and prosecuting the perpetrators isn’t going to solve the problem, especially when they are protected by bad laws, laws not being implemented or corrupt governments.
 Only if we address the underlying causes can we end slavery.